White House confirms adviser reassigned after disagreeing with President Trump

 “He says he’s for the little guy but he’s actually built a lot of his business on the backs of the little guy,” she said on CNN in February 2016 when she ran a super PAC looking to help Sen. Ted Cruz’s presidential campaign.

-Conway, in April, also told CNN that President Trump should release his tax returns.
+Conway, in April, also told CNN that Trump should release his tax returns.

 “It’s completely transparent,” Conway said about an alliance between Cruz and Ohio Gov. John Kasich.
 “Donald Trump’s tax returns aren’t, I would like to see those be transparent.”